Explain billing for the winter term.

-I plan to choose a remote learning option for fall term but will return to campus for winter and spring term.
+I plan to choose a remote learning option for winter term but will return to campus for spring term.
 How will this affect work-study?

 Many departments will accommodate both in-person and remote employment for students whether they are taking their classes on campus or online.
 When you return to campus, you will be able to maintain the same work-study position, even if it’s solely working remotely.

-I am an international student who will not be returning to campus for the fall term.
+I am an international student who will not be returning to campus for the winter term.
 Will I still be able to work, even with the time difference?

 If you have already secured a position that allows for working remotely, you should follow up with your supervisor regarding these concerns.
 In many cases the work being done may not be tied to normal business hours.
 However, if that’s not the case, you will want to find a department that allows for work to be done during your daytime schedule.